CoachCoen/namepy/README.md

 For more information see http://coendegroot.com/category/namepy/

-Step 6 - Importing the data
+Step 7 - Bringing it all together

-Now that the technical infrastructure has been set up (see previous steps) we need to grab some data to work with
+With the infra structure and the data set up we can bring it all together and create a functional (if not yet pretty) web page